2023 Moose Mountain Marathon Participant Guide

 Mile in My Shoes (MiMS) Fundraising Opportunity:

 Rocksteady Running is proud to have Mile in My Shoes as an official Superior Fall Trail Race charity partner.
-Get a free entry to the Superior Fall Trail Race, lots of great swag and support a great cause by becoming a Mile in My Shoes (MiMS) FundRacer!
+Earn amazing swag and incentives, or even guaranteed / lottery-bypass entry into the race, while supporting a great cause by becoming a Mile in My Shoes (MiMS) FundRacer!
 Learn more HERE https://www.superiorfalltrailrace.com/mile-in-my-shoes/

 Next Years Race: